A Compassionate Man:

 a woman whose careworn countenance and attenuated frame excited the commiseration of all present,

 As far as we can tell, the Robinsons kept their heads above water.
-In the 1851 census Thomas and Maria were living in Marylebone still, in a mews off Manchester Street, and Thomas was employed as a coachman.
+In the 1851 census the couple were still living in Marylebone in a mews off Manchester Street and Thomas was employed as a coachman.
 Their two youngest daughters from their Carlisle Mews days were at home, and Maria had given birth to a further three sons.
-And they were in Marylebone at the time of the next census too, when Thomas, still a coachman, was sixty-two, and Maria fifty-two.
+And they were in Marylebone at the time of the next census too, when Thomas, still a coachman, was sixty-two and Maria fifty-two.

-This other theft took place on the 27th of February, which, like the 26th of December, was a Saturday.
-The thief was a Margaret Lovegrove, who swiped black pudding worth ten pence from outside the shop, but was spotted putting the pilfered goods under her left arm before showing a clean pair of heels.
-She was not exactly a hardened criminal, and she was sentenced at the Old Bailey to be sent to Newgate for seven days only.
+This other theft took place on Saturday 27 February.
+The thief was a Margaret Lovegrove, who swiped black pudding worth ten pence from outside the shop but was spotted putting the pilfered goods under her left arm before showing a clean pair of heels.
+She was not exactly a hardened criminal and was sentenced at the Old Bailey to be sent to Newgate for seven days only.
 But she was at it again in August, stealing a petticoat from a shop, for which she received the much heavier sentence of six months.

 Dickens took only a passing interest in the case of Maria Robinson, which he only heard about because Miss Coutts was keen to find out the details.
-He refers to Hurcomb as “the benevolent Porkman”, which has a hint of caricature, and leaves one wondering, momentarily, if he is more amused than upset by the incident.
-However, he describes Maria Robinson as a “poor distracted creature”, strongly suggesting that he was, indeed, sympathetic.
-But even if the story was in one ear and out the other, we must be grateful to Dickens for saving two otherwise overlooked Londoners— a Marylebone shopkeeper and an impoverished mother—from oblivion.
+He referred to Hurcomb as ‘the benevolent Porkman’, which has a hint of caricature and leaves one wondering if he was more amused than upset by the incident.
+But at least he showed Maria Robinson — a ‘poor distracted creature’ — a degree of sympathy.